filamentphp/filament/packages/admin/docs/02-resources/02-listing-records.md

 }
 ```

+To render the filters above the table content in a collapsible panel, you may use: `layout: Layout::AboveContentCollapsible`

 ## Actions

 [Actions](../../tables/actions#single-actions) are buttons that are rendered at the end of table rows.
 They allow the user to perform a task on a record in the table.
 To learn how to build actions, see the [full actions documentation](../../tables/actions#single-actions).